enquo/active_enquo/README.md

 * **Strings**: a great deal of the sensitive data that needs protecting is in the form of strings.
   Querying strings is somewhat more involved than numeric data, and so the means of encrypting strings such that they're queryable *and* secure are more complex.
   Enquo cannot be a really useful library for supporting encrypted querying until at least some common string query operations are supported, though, so it is important that this be implemented.

+* **Other data types**: while you can go a long way with strings and bigints, part of the power of SQL is the sheer variety of interesting data types it has, and the variety of things you can do with them.
+  So more integer types, floats, decimals, dates, times, timestamps, and more, are all on the cards for future development.

 # Contributing